silverkea/google-cloud-notes/Machine Learning.md

 - Understanding unstructured data
 - Personalization

+## Deep Learning
+Subset of machine learning that uses neural networks with many layers (deep) to learn from large amounts of data.
+It is well suited for tasks such as image recognition, natural language processing and speech recognition.

+- Enable the processing of highly complex patterns and the generation of sophisticated predictions.
+- Leverage both labeled and unlabeled data - semi-supervised learning.
+- Small amount of labeled data and a large amount of unlabeled data.
+- Learn foundational concepts and generalize effectively to novel examples.

 ## Data quality

 To assess quality of data for training a ML model, it is assessed against six dimensions